greg-raven/Uncommon-Sense/_drafts/staging.md

 If the Union was formed by accession of States then the Union may be dissolved by the secession of States.
 Daniel Webster

-Liberty exists in proportion to wholesome restraint.
-Daniel Webster

 No government is respectable which is not just.
 Without unspotted purity of public faith, without sacred public principle, fidelity, and honor, no machinery of laws, can give dignity to political society.
 Daniel Webster